harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

       management, such as a more project-focused approach for the next major release after version 25.

-## FIXME:title_for_limited_series #1: why do we have a mempool?
+## Waiting for confirmation #1: why do we have a mempool?

-_The first segment in a ten-part weekly series about transaction relay, mempool inclusion, and mining transaction selection---including why Bitcoin Core has a more restrictive policy than allowed by consensus and wallets can most effectively use that policy._
+_The first segment in a limited weekly series about transaction relay, mempool inclusion, and mining transaction selection---including why Bitcoin Core has a more restrictive policy than allowed by consensus and how wallets can use that policy most effectively._

 {% include specials/policy/en/01-why-mempool.md %}